-Don’t throw away old t-shirts, turn them into beautiful crochet rugs!
+Don’t throw away old t-shirts, turn them into beautiful crochet rugs to use all over the house!

 MATERIALS